 BMI is somewhat stable across the lifespan.
-Correlations between childhood BMI and BMI 10 years later range from 0.67 to 0.78, and remain at about 0.40 after 30 years for children age 10 years and older.50 Once a person develops obesity, the body's biochemical feedback mechanisms conspire to maintain the excess weight and to regain lost weight.^{51,52} For example, one study found that adults who previously had obesity requires 15 percent fewer calories to maintain a normal weight than someone who never had obesity.44 This mechanism is compounded by the fact that among persons who previously had obesity, changes in neuronal signaling in response to food decreases satiation and perceptions of the amount of food eaten, among other effects.52 Thus, once excess weight is established, weight loss can be very difficult.
-Another example of the tenacity of excess weight is that in clinical trials control groups generally show very little improvement in excess weight, in contrast to studies of other conditions where control groups frequently improve simply as a function of participating in a trial.53
+Correlations between childhood BMI and BMI 10 years later range from 0.67 to 0.78, and remain at about 0.40 after 30 years for children age 10 years and older.
+56 Once a person develops obesity, the body's biochemical feedback mechanisms conspire to maintain the excess weight and to regain lost weight. ^{57,58} For example, one study found that adults who previously had obesity require 15 percent fewer calories to maintain a normal weight than someone who never had obesity.
+50 This mechanism is compounded by the fact that among persons who previously had obesity, changes in neuronal signaling in response to food decrease satiation and perceptions of the amount of food eaten, among other effects.
+58 Thus, once excess weight is established, weight loss can be very difficult.
+Another example of the tenacity of excess weight is that in clinical trials, control groups generally show very little improvement in excess weight, whereas in studies of other conditions, control groups frequently improve simply as a function of participating in a trial.
+59